Calendar date

-A calendar date is a reference to a particular day represented within a calendar system.
-The calendar date allows the specific day to be identified.
-The number of days between two dates may be calculated.
-For example, "25 " is ten days after "15 ".
-The date of a particular event depends on the observed time zone.
-For example, the air attack on Pearl Harbor that began at 7:48 a.m.
-Hawaiian time on 7 December 1941 took place at 3:18 a.m.
-Japan Standard Time, 8 December in Japan.
+A calendar date is a reference to a particular day, represented within a calendar system, enabling a specific day to be unambiguously identified.
+Simple math can be performed between dates; commonly, the number of days between two dates may be calculated, e.g., "25 " is ten days after "15 ".
+The date of a particular event depends on the time zone used to record it.
+For example, the air attack on Pearl Harbor that began at 7:48 a.m. local Hawaiian time (HST) on 7 December 1941 is recorded equally as having happened on 8 December at 3:18 a.m.
+Japan Standard Time (JST).